-The Measures supplement the Cybersecurity Law of China that came into effect on June 1, 2017 and provide strict and detailed rules for network operators who collect, store, transmit, process and use data within Chinese territory.
-Network operators who collect important data or sensitive personal information for the purpose of business operation shall file with the cyberspace administrative departments.
-In March 2018, the Personal Information Security Specification was issued, which provided detailed guidance for compliance in information processing.
+The Measures supplement the Cybersecurity Law of China that came into effect on June 1, 2017, and provide strict and detailed rules for network operators who collect, store, transmit, process and use data within Chinese territory.
+Network operators who collect important data or sensitive personal information for business operation shall file with the cyberspace administrative departments.
+In March 2018, the Personal Information Security Specification was issued, providing detailed guidance for information processing compliance.

-The Measures are intended to provide technical specifications and best practices in the field of data security with legal force.
+The Measures are intended to provide technical specifications and best practices in data security with legal force.